-Read about photographer Little Scottish One's adventure as she completes the Grand Tour of Scotland with our new travel pass.
+Read about photographer Little Scottish One's adventure as she completes the Scottish Grand Tour.

-I’m passionate about showcasing beautiful Scotland, so when ScotRail asked if I’d like to try out their new Grand Tour travel pass, I jumped at the chance.
-Just launched this year, the pass covers a circular route of the country, taking in city hubs and remote landscapes – including some of my favourite places and many more I was keen to discover.
+I’m passionate about showcasing beautiful Scotland, so when ScotRail asked if I’d like to try out their Grand Tour travel pass , I jumped at the chance.
+The pass covers a circular route of the country, taking in city hubs and remote landscapes – including some of my favourite places and many more I was keen to discover.

 My journey began in Glasgow, Scotland’s biggest city which offers a blend of galleries, stunning architecture, shops and vibrant nightlife.
 I’m originally from Edinburgh and there’s a long running (but friendly) ‘love/hate’ relationship between the two cities.
 I have to admit though, it is one of the most exciting cities you’ll ever visit.
 Its position on the western part of Scotland makes it the perfect gateway to some of the best parts of the Scottish Highlands so it’s the ideal place to begin my Grand Tour.